 - Now as you can see in the image, the black king is attacked by two white pieces.

 - White’s Pawn and King.

 - So the Black’s king is in check.

 There are many other possibilities as above where a pawn can check the opponent’s king.
-But one thing to note that is, this situation is only favorable when you have many other pieces in backup.
+But one thing to note that is, this situation is only favorable when you have many other pieces in the backup.

-Here although pawn checked the king but it was supported by the e6 king.
+Here although pawn checked the king it was supported by the e6 king.
 So this thing you should keep in mind while playing.

 Sometimes another scenario can occur where a pawn is promoted.
 (Assuming you know pawn promotion very well) And the promoted pawn can check the king.
 This is a very interesting case which we are going to discuss now.
 Let’s begin!

 Example #2: Pawn promoted and gave a check to the king

 A pawn can even check the king after it is promoted to another chess piece.

 Here as soon as the white pawn is promoted to a queen black’s king is in check.